 Congenital jaw anomalies include a jaw that is missing, deformed, or incompletely developed, often in conjunction with other congenital anomalies and syndromes.

 Chromosomal microarray analysis, specific gene tests, or broader gene panel tests should be considered in the evaluation of patients with congenital craniofacial anomalies.
-If the results of these tests are nondiagnostic, whole exome sequencing analysis may be recommended.
+If the results of these tests are nondiagnostic, clinical exome sequencing analysis or clinical genome sequencing may be recommended.

 Micrognathia (Small Mandible)

-Pierre Robin sequence is a common manifestation of micrognathia characterized by a U-shaped cleft of the soft palate and upper airway obstruction caused by glossoptosis (a tongue that falls to the back of the throat).
-Feeding can be difficult, and sometimes cyanosis develops because the tongue is posterior and may obstruct the pharynx.
+Micrognathia is a common manifestation of Pierre Robin sequence and is characterized by a U-shaped cleft of the soft palate and upper airway obstruction caused by glossoptosis (a tongue that falls to the back of the throat).
+Airway management can be challenging both because of the small jaw structures and oropharynx, because the tongue is positioned posteriorly and may obstruct the pharynx.
+Feeding can be difficult.
 Prone positioning during feeding may help, but uncoordinated swallowing may require nasogastric gavage feedings or a gastrostomy tube.
-If cyanosis or respiratory problems persist, tracheostomy or surgery to affix the tongue in a forward position (eg, sewing it to the inner lower lip) may be required.
+If cyanosis or respiratory problems persist, tracheostomy or surgery to affix the tongue in a forward position (eg, suturing it to the inner lower lip) may be required.
 Conductive hearing loss may also be present, so otologic evaluation is indicated.

-About one-third of patients with micrognathia have associated anomalies that suggest an underlying chromosomal defect or genetic syndrome.
-Some of the diagnoses to be considered include Treacher Collins syndrome (associated with downward slant of the eyes, coloboma of the eyelid, malformed pinna ([microtia], and hearing loss), Nager syndrome, Goldenhar (oculoauriculovertebral) syndrome, and cerebrocostomandibular syndrome.
-Radiographs or CT is often done to help further define the anatomy.
+More than half of patients with micrognathia, in some studies, have associated anomalies that suggest an underlying chromosomal defect or genetic syndrome (2–4).
+Some of the diagnoses to be considered include Treacher Collins syndrome (associated with downward slant of the eyes, coloboma of the eyelid, malformed pinna [microtia], and hearing loss), Nager syndrome, Goldenhar (oculoauriculovertebral) syndrome, and cerebrocostomandibular syndrome.
+Radiographs or CT is often performed to help further define the anatomy.

 Agnathia